Risshhiii18/FancodeBookStore/DOCUMENT.md

 	  }
 	}

-Above i have provided the details regarding the API and Code which i have done to solve the problem provided in the assignment as per my understanding.
+Above I have provided the details regarding the API and Code which I have done to solve the problem provided in the assignment as per my understanding.

-Q) Explain process followed for database interactions through PDO or any other preferred method for security and to avoid SQL injection vulnerabilities.
+Q) Explain the process followed for database interactions through PDO or any other preferred method for security and to avoid SQL injection vulnerabilities.
 -> Magento Uses ORM System to interact with the database.
-ORM system in magento contains 3 major file they are Model, ResourceMode and collection.
-ORM System provides the secure way to work with database to prevent any SQL injection. using Model and ResourceModel we can interact with the magento database without writing direct SQL query. magento denies using SQL query unless it is absolutly necessory, ORM uses query builder like addFiledToFilter, addFiledToSelect to avoid writing raw queries we can avoid SQL injection
+ORM system in Magento contains 3 major files they are Model, ResourceMode, and collection. all though there are also repositories that help encapsulate data while interacting with the database.
+ORM System provides a secure way to work with a database to prevent any SQL injection. using Model and ResourceModel we can interact with the magento database without writing direct SQL queries. magento denies using SQL query unless it is absolutely necessary, ORM uses query builders like addFiledToFilter, and addFiledToSelect to avoid writing raw queries we can avoid SQL injection.
 	.)
-Model -> Model is besically setters and getters, it represents single data entry in the table, also it can be used to adding and getting data from the tables. every model is associated witha resouce model, model forwards the request to the Resouce model ad actual database interaction happend in resourcemodel.
+Model -> Model is basically setters and getters, it represents a single data entry in the table, also it can be used to adding and getting data from the tables. every model is associated with a resourceModel, model forwards the request to the Resouce model ad the actual database interaction happens in resourcemodel.
 	.)
-Resorcemode -> Resouce model is mainly respnsible for the database operations such as insertion, updation, deletion and selection of the data.
+Resorcemode -> Resouce model is mainly responsible for the database operations such as insertion, updation, deletion, and selection of the data.
 	.)
-Collection -> it is worked as a group of model to work with multiple data from the table we can apply filter sorting over the collection. and get the multiple entites according to our need.
+Collection -> It is worked as a group of models to work with multiple data from the table we can apply filter sorting over the collection. and get multiple entities according to our needs.